revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 If the user wants to use the Console Access, a user needs to create a password to login into an AWS account.

     - 	Programmatic access
-If you use the Programmatic access, an IAM user needs to make API calls.
-An API call can be made by using the AWS CLI.
-To use the AWS CLI, you need to create an access key ID and secret access key.
+If you use the Programmatic access, an IAM user needs to make API calls.An API call can be made by using the AWS CLI.To use the AWS CLI, you need to create an access key ID and secret access key.

 </blockquote>